GoogleChrome/web.dev/src/site/content/en/learn/html/audio-video/index.md

 of [`none`](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Roles/none_role) and omits any fallback content.
 To improve the performance of always muted videos, [remove the audio track](https://gist.github.com/liangfu/97f877e311210fa0ae18a31fdd92982e) from your media sources.

-If your video plays for five seconds or less, accessibility guidelines don’t require a pausing mechanism, but anything with the boolean `loop` attribute will loop forever by default, exceeding this five-second, or any other, time limit.
+If your video plays for five seconds or less, accessibility guidelines don't require a pausing mechanism, but anything with the boolean `loop` attribute will loop forever by default, exceeding this five-second, or any other, time limit.
 For good user experience, always include a method of pausing the video.
 This is most easily done by including `controls`.

 ## Custom media controls

-To display custom video or audio controls, rather than the native controls, include the controls attribute.
-Then use JavaScript to add custom media controls and remove the controls attribute.
+To display custom video or audio controls, rather than the browser built-in controls, include the `controls` attribute.
+Then use
+JavaScript to add custom media controls and remove the controls attribute.
 For example, you can add a `<button>` that toggles the play state of an audio file.